George Swinnock (Puritan) and Meditation

-I have, in some form introduced you to the Puritans already (see my post about Thomas Watson), but a reintroduction is necessary as we continue to think through the spiritual discipline of meditation.
 The Puritans saw meditation as essential to a healthy, vibrant, Christian life.
-For them, meditation was the mechanism designed by God to move them away from merely intellectual exercises of faith.
-Meditation moved Puritans toward warm affections for Christ that produced godly character.
+For them, meditation was a mechanism designed by God to move them away from merely intellectual exercises of faith.
+Meditation aided Puritans in pursuing warm affections for Christ that in turn produced godly character.

-This is reflected well in Puritan George Swinnock's (1627-1673) definition of meditation: "[meditation is] a serious applying the mind to some sacred subject till the affections be warmed and quicked and the resolution heightened and strengthened thereby, against what is evil, and for that which is good."
+This view of meditation is reflected well in George Swinnock's (1627-1673) definition of the practice.
+He says, "[meditation is] a serious applying [of] the mind to some sacred subject till the affections be warmed and quicked and the resolution heightened and strengthened thereby, against what is evil, and for that which is good."

-Let's break that definition down today so that we get a clearer picture of how Swinnock practiced meditation.
+Let's break that definition down to get a clearer picture of how Swinnock practiced meditation.

-Sweat may be involved here.
+This is the opposite of the Eastern religious view of emptying the mind.
+The mind is to be focused, intensely upon a subject.
+This means mental sweat is involved.
 This is no drive-by devotion.
-This is no birds-eye-view approach.
-The serious applying of the mind requires you carve out time for pondering, for thinking deeply.
-If your brain is a muscle, this is a workout.
-The more you do this, the more skillful you become, the more submissive your muscle will be.
-If you've never seriously applied your mind in spiritual matters, I suggest starting at ten minutes.
-Set aside ten minutes a day to stretch your thinking.
+This is no birds-eye-view approach to the Christian faith.
+Rather, the serious applying of the mind requires one to carve out time for pondering, speculating— for thinking deeply.
+If your brain is a muscle, then this is a workout.
+The more you do it, the more skillful you become, and the more submissive your muscle will be.
+If you've never seriously applied your mind to spiritual matters, I suggest starting at ten minutes.
+Set aside ten minutes a day to stretch your thinking on sacred subjects.

 Some Sacred Subject